-Beginning in January, join us for Collegeville Connections – a one-hour, weekly virtual event that features the work of Collegeville Institute alumni.
+Join us for Collegeville Connections – a one-hour, monthly virtual event that features the work of Collegeville Institute alumni and friends.

-Grab a cup of coffee or a bagged lunch and zoom into our events on the first Wednesday of each month from 12-1 PM, central time.
-Consider it your mid-week warm up this winter, encouraging you to explore faith, ignite imagination, and renew community with the Collegeville Institute.
+Grab a cup of coffee and zoom into our events on the first Wednesday of each month from 12-1 PM, central time.
+Consider it your mid-week warm up, encouraging you to explore faith, ignite imagination, and renew community with the Collegeville Institute.

 To register, click on individual events below.

 Learn more about Dr. Jacqueline Bussie's background, areas of expertise, and her passion for the Collegeville Institute's work in her new role as executive director.

 To watch recordings of past Collegeville Connections events, click on individual links below.

 Sophfronia Scott shares her deep dive into the journals of Trappist monk Thomas Merton, which inspired her new book The Seeker and the Monk.

 Wednesday, Jun 2nd 12:00 pm